-Pursuant to Sections 47-1506(g) and 47-1513(j), Idaho Code, the Department may employ a i. qualified independent party, acceptable to the operator and the Board, to verify the accuracy of the permanent closure cost estimate.
+i.
+Pursuant to Sections 47-1506(g) and 47-1513(j), Idaho Code, the Department may employ a qualified independent party, acceptable to the operator and the Board, to verify the accuracy of the permanent closure cost estimate.
 (3-30-06)

-The applicant shall be solely responsible for paying the Department's cost to employ a qualified ii. independent party to verify the accuracy of the permanent closure cost estimate.
+ii.
+The applicant shall be solely responsible for paying the Department's cost to employ a qualified independent party to verify the accuracy of the permanent closure cost estimate.
 The applicant may participate in the Department's processes for identifying qualified parties and selecting a party to perform this work.
 (3-30-06)

 iii.
-If a federal agency has responsibility to establish the bond amount for permanent closure of a cyanidation facility on federal land, the Department may employ the firm retained by the federal agency to verify the accuracy of the permanent closure cost estimate.
+If a federal agency has responsibility to establish the bond-financial assurance amount for permanent closure of a cyanidation facility on federal land, the Department may employ the firm retained by the federal agency to verify the accuracy of the permanent closure cost estimate.
 If the director chooses not to employ the firm retained by the federal agency, he shall provide a written justification explaining why the firm was not employed.
-(3-30-06)

-PROCEDURES FOR REVIEW AND DECISION UPON AN APPLICATION TO PERFORM 080.
-SURFACE-MINING, RECLAMATION, AND ORE PROCESSING USING CYANIDE.
+080. PROCEDURES FOR REVIEW AND DECISION UPON AN APPLICATION TO PERFORM SURFACE MINING, RECLAMATION, AND ORE PROCESSING USING CYANIDE FOR A RECLAMATION PLAN OR PERMANENT CLOSURE PLAN.